mikedilger/mosaic-spec/docs/core_tags.md

 This is a reply to another record in a threading sense.

 `KIND` is an 8-byte record [kind](kinds.md) indicating the kind of record that this one replies to.
-Replies are application-independent and may reference records of any type.
+Replies are application-independent and MAY reference records of any type.
 This information is provided to prevent lookup of records of kinds that software is not able to or does not wish to handle.